 Name is Mrs. (Kim) Anderson.
 I have taught Natural Science, Earth Science, Biology, and Chemistry here at MHS since 1993.
-Next year, my 25th year, I will be teaching Chemistry and Honors Chemistry.
+This year, my 25th year, I am teaching Regular Chemistry and Honors Chemistry.

 I graduated from Hempstead Senior High School with highest honors in 1987, and Summa Cum Laude from the University of Dubuque in 1991 (BS: Major: Biology / Minors: Chemistry and English – I completed all of the requirements for both Secondary Education AND Pre-Med.), and the University of Iowa in 2000 (MS: Master of Science in Science Education with an Emphasis in Earth and Space Science).
 I am currently 39 graduate credits beyond my Master’s degree as of May 2013.